JNGDSOFT/JNGDSOFT/README.md

-## We have the tools, we have the future
+## When we have the tools, we have the future
-Hi, my name is Jose
+Hi, my name is Jose, and i am able to provide creative software solutions for you

 <!--
 **JNGDSOFT/JNGDSOFT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.